-- During a subcommittee meeting, a subcommittee member may make a motion alleging an individual may have violated S.C.
+- 31.1 During a subcommittee meeting, a subcommittee member may make a motion alleging an individual may have violated S.C.
 Code Section 2-2-100 (contempt of the General Assembly) or Section 2-2-120 (criminal contempt of the General Assembly) and request the Committee undertake an inquiry to determine whether to refer the matter to the Attorney General. - 31.1.1 If this motion passes, the subcommittee or ad hoc committee chair shall provide written notification of the request to the Chair.
-The study continues, unless the subcommittee or ad hoc committee approves a motion to the contrary.
+The study continues unless the subcommittee or ad hoc committee approves a motion to the contrary. - 31.1.2 If a motion fails, the study continues - 31.2 If, based on actions during a subcommittee meeting, the Chair receives a request for the Committee to address allegation(s) of violation(s) of contempt or criminal contempt of the General Assembly, the Chair shall schedule a meeting to address the allegation(s). - 31.3 During a Committee meeting, a Committee member may make a motion alleging an individual may have violated S.C.
+Code Section 2-2-100 (contempt of the General Assembly) or Section 2-2-120 (criminal contempt of the General Assembly). - 31.4 When the Committee takes up the requested inquiry from a subcommittee or full committee meeting, it may decide whether it will refer the matter to the Attorney General to address in an appropriate manner as determined by the Attorney General.

-- 31.1.2 If a motion fails, the study continues - 31.2 If, based on actions during a subcommittee meeting, the Chair receives a request for the Committee to address allegation(s) of violation(s) of contempt or criminal contempt of the General Assembly, the Chair shall schedule a meeting to address the allegation(s). - During a Committee meeting, a Committee member may make a motion alleging an individual may have violated S.C.
-Code Section 2-2-100 (contempt of the General Assembly) or Section 2-2-120 (criminal contempt of the General Assembly). - When the Committee takes up the requested inquiry from a subcommittee or full committee meeting, it may decide whether or not it will refer the matter to the Attorney General to address in an appropriate manner as determined by the Attorney General.
+Practice 32: Investigations Outside Schedule

-Investigations Outside Schedule
+32.1 In addition to the seven-year oversight studies and investigations, a standing committee of the House may initiate an oversight study and investigation of an agency within its subject matter jurisdiction pursuant to Section 2-2-40(A); and the Speaker of the House or chairmen of standing committees may authorize and conduct legislative investigations into agencies functions, duties, and activities pursuant to Section 2-2-40(B).

-In addition to the seven-year oversight studies and investigations, a standing committee of the House may initiate an oversight study and investigation of an agency within its subject matter jurisdiction pursuant to Section 2-2-40(A)1; and the Speaker of the House or chairmen of standing committees may authorize and conduct legislative investigations into agencies functions, duties and activities pursuant to Section 2-2-40(B)2.
+Practice 33: Constituents - When Committee is not meeting with agency

-Constituents - When Committee is not meeting with agency
+- 33.1 Constituents may request to be notified as to when a particular agency is scheduled for subcommittee review.
+Requests must be renewed at the start of each General Assembly. - 33.2 Committee staff shall make reasonable efforts, as determined by the Committee Chair, to contact any constituent requesting notification as to when a particular agency is scheduled for subcommittee review. - 33.3 If a constituent, including, but not limited to, members of the press and agency staff, has concerns about an agency, the constituent may be directed to the constituent information on the Committee's webpage.
+This webpage may include information about the following: - 32.3.1 the process, including the Committee's prohibition on intervening in any

-- 32.1 Constituents may request to be notified as to when a particular agency is scheduled for subcommittee review. - 32.2 Committee staff shall make reasonable efforts, as determined by the Committee Chair, to contact any constituent requesting notification as to when a particular agency is scheduled for subcommittee review. - 32.3 If a constituent, including, but not limited to, members of the press and agency staff, has concerns about an agency, the constituent may be directed to the constituent guide on the Committee's webpage.
-This packet may include information about the following: - 32.3.1 the process, including the Committee's prohibition on intervening in any constituent's ongoing matter with an agency, - 32.3.2 any opportunities to participate in the process, - 32.3.3 all testimony provided to the committee must be under oath pursuant to Section 2-2-70, and anyone knowingly furnishing false information will be subject to the penalties provided by law, and
+- constituent's ongoing matter with an agency, - 33.3.2 any opportunities to participate in the process, - 33.3.3 all testimony provided to the committee must be under oath pursuant to Section 2-2-70, and anyone knowingly furnishing false information will be subject to the penalties provided by law, and - 33.3.4 appropriate resources, if available, that may be able to address the constituent's concerns about an agency.